VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 When the team examined the requirements for the V2 release, it became clear that we would need to change some of the events used in the Orders and Registrations bounded context to accommodate some of the new
-features: the **RegistrationProcess** would change and the system would provide a better user experience when the order had a zero cost.
+features: the **RegistrationProcessManager** would change and the system would provide a better user experience when the order had a zero cost.

 The Orders and Registrations bounded context uses event sourcing, so